 Visiting multiple doctors for prescriptions

 Needing higher doses to achieve the same effects

-If you have been abusing Percocet for any time, there is an excellent chance you will experience uncomfortable withdrawal symptoms within the first several hours of the final dose.
-These withdrawal symptoms can last between one and two weeks, depending on the severity of the substance use disorder.
+If you have been using Percocet for any time, there is an excellent chance you will experience uncomfortable withdrawal symptoms within the first several hours of the final dose.
+Withdrawal from Percocet can last between 1 and 2 weeks, depending on the severity of the substance use disorder.